ercrema/japan_c14db/README.md

  * `/joad_figures` ... contains R scripts for generating figure and summary statistics for the Journal of Open Archaeology manuscript.
  * `/lookup_tables` ... contains lookup CSV tables to aid translation and romanisation
  * `/output` ... contains core output (flat table with all dates) generated using the R script `log.R`.
 The CSV table `c14db_1.1.0.csv` contains the translated and cleaned version of the database, whilst the `c14raw_1.1.0.csv` includes the full dataset (including problematic entries removed for `c14db_1.1.0.csv`).
- * `/raw` ... contains the expanded version of the original japanese database.
-The expanded version includes lat-long coordinates which are not available for download (but visible) in the National Musuem of Japanese History database.
+ * `/raw` ... contains the expanded version of the original Japanese database.
+The expanded version includes lat-long coordinates which are not available for download (but visible) in the National Museum of Japanese History database.
  * `/utility` ... contains custom utility functions
  * `log.R` ... main R script for cleaning and translation.